 Timesheets & Record Keeping

-The employer should keep documents only for as long as necessary.
+The employer should keep an employee’s documents only for as long as necessary.
 The generally accepted time period for archiving an employee file is until the employee reaches 70 years old.

-13th and 14th month bonuses are not mandatory and are paid at the discretion of the employer.
-13th/14th month bonuses paid are exempt from taxes and social insurance contributions if they are not less than the employee’s average monthly earnings.
+The 13th and 14th month bonuses are not mandatory in Slovakia and are paid at the discretion of the employer.
+Such bonuses are exempt from taxes and social insurance contributions if they are not less than the employee’s average monthly earnings.
 The maximum amount of the exemption is EUR 500.

 The employment relationship can be terminated in writing by both parties:

 - Immediate termination can only be used in exceptional circumstances as defined in the Labor Code (the employer must terminate the employment within two months from becoming aware of the circumstances leading to immediate termination and the latest within one year)

 The employment relationship is also terminated for fixed-term contracts at the end date and at the expiration of residence permit in the case of foreign citizens.
 Expiration is defined by either the end date or the permit being revoked.

 The following situations protect an employee from termination.
 The employee is:

 - incapable of work due to illness or injury

 - carrying out duties during a crisis situation